NoSpectators/golang/README.md

 # golang
-some golang code from Coderbyte
+some golang code from Coderbyte and CodingBat